RAG Failure Mode Checklist

 - Good results on general-knowledge questions but poor results on domain-specific ones

-- Synonyms or jargon in your domain aren’t being matched
+- Synonyms or jargon in your domain are not matched well

 - Keyword search outperforms vector search on your dataset